0cjs/sedoc/8bit/cbm/README.md

 - [Commodore C64/C64C Service Manual][c64service], March 1992 PN-314001-03
 - [Zimmers CBM Archive][zimmers] (software, mags, books, etc.)

+### 6510

+The [6510 data sheet][6510] shows three versions; 6510, 6510-1 and
+6510-2.
+The C64 uses the first of these.
+(The second and third replace RDY and NMI pins with PIO pins P₆ and P₇.)

+Unlike the 6502, A₀-A₁₅, D₀-D₇ and R/W̅ can be tri-stated by bringing AEC (Address Enable Control) low.
+Not clear what the CPU actually sees when this happens; maybe the design is to test a pin on the I/O port?
+Or perhaps the RDY must be used to pause the CPU.
+Possibly the [REU documentation][reutech] offers insight.

 ### Cartridge/Expansion Port

 The [cartridge/expansion port][64w-cport] pins are, left to right,